lochu19886/Bank-Marketing-Data-Science/README.md

 How many direct marketing calls have we received a day?
 How many hours a direct sales person have to spend to convert a customer?

-We hates those annoying calls that takes our precious time for listening to garbage information while salesmen miserably repeat their supplication to never-had-the-chance-to-meet people.
+We hate those annoying calls that takes our precious time for listening to garbage information while salesmen miserably repeat their supplication to never-had-the-chance-to-meet people.

 # **SOLUTION**